3geek14/Realms/Omnibus.md

 for more details on what causes and cures death.

 In the Realms there are two states of death.
-They are death (or dead), and soulless (see [Section 3.5](#soul-loss) for more information on soul loss).
+They are death (or dead), and [soulless]{.new} (see [Section 3.5](#soul-loss) for more information on soul loss).

-If your PC is dead or soulless, you should lie or sit still.
+If your PC is dead or [soulless]{.new}, you should lie or sit still.
 Try not to look around or talk.
 Do your best to role-play a corpse.
 Don't get upset if someone hits you with a killing blow when you are already dead.
 If somebody does this just say, "Dead."
 They are making sure that you really are dead.

 In tournaments, or other high combat situations, it is acceptable for a character to move out of the way to avoid being stepped on.
 They may resume